Acoustic phonon-restricted four-phonon interactions: Impact on thermal and thermoelectric transport in monolayer h-NbN: Introduction

 Modeling $\kappa$ using only three-phonon scattering processes is inadequate for 2D materials, especially when an acoustic-optical (A-O) phonon gap exists, flexural (ZA) modes are prominent, selection rules are strict, and acoustic phonon bunching arises from simplified lattice structures~\citep{RevModPhys.90.041002}.
 These features significantly enlarge the phase space for four-phonon interactions, opening additional scattering channels and leading to a substantial reduction in $\kappa$ for materials such as graphene~\citep{feng,PhysRevB.108.L121412}, MoS$_2$~\citep{PhysRevB.104.115403,gp_das}, and other 2D systems~\citep{PhysRevB.108.214304,4ph_grp_iv}.
 In graphene, theoretical predictions of high $\kappa$ exceeding \SI{3000}{\watt\per\meter\per\kelvin} at \SI{300}{\kelvin} arise from the long mean free paths of low-frequency ZA phonons, which dominate heat transport~\citep{grph_kl,flexural_graph,feng}.
 This is due to strict selection rules that limit three-phonon processes, especially for ZA modes, where in-plane reflection symmetry forbids interactions such as ZA + ZA $\leftrightarrow$ ZA~\citep{flexural_graph}.
 However, inclusion of four-phonon scattering, driven by fourth-order anharmonicity, opens additional relaxation channels and significantly increases scattering rates, reducing $\kappa$ closer to experimental measurements of 1000--1500 \si{\watt\per\meter\per\kelvin}~\citep{feng,PhysRevB.108.L121412,10.1063/1.4796177,ncomms4689}.
 It is important to note that heat conduction in graphene is highly sensitive to structural defects, sample size, substrate interactions, and isotope composition~\citep{nl0731872,ncomms14486,C6NR03470E,ncomms4689,nl9041966,nmat3207} and is often associated with significant experimental uncertainties~\citep{nl9041966,nmat3207,nn102915x}.
+Each of these factors can lead to additional phonon scattering channels, thereby reducing the lattice thermal conductivity compared to the pristine case.